Traditions and student activities at MIT: Course numbering

 MIT students often refer to both their majors and classes using numbers alone.
 Majors are numbered in the approximate order of when the department was founded; for example, Civil and Environmental Engineering is Course I, while Nuclear Science & Engineering is Course XXII.
 Students majoring in Electrical Engineering and Computer Science (EECS), the most popular department, collectively identify themselves as "Course VI" or "Course 6."

 MIT students use a combination of the department's Course number and a number assigned to the class to identify their subjects; the course which many universities would designate as "Physics 101" is, at MIT, "8.01."
 For brevity, course number designations are pronounced without the decimal point and by replacing "oh" for zero (unless zero is the last number).
 Thus, "8.01" is pronounced eight oh one, "2.009" is pronounced two double oh nine, and "5.60" would be pronounced five sixty.
 This naming is not internally consistent: for example, the digital systems course "6.111" is pronounced six one eleven, but the introductory chemistry course "5.111" is pronounced five eleven one.

 Smoots

 The "Smoot" is a traditional unit of measuring length on the Harvard Bridge, which despite its name, connects MIT to Boston's Back Bay neighborhood, across the Charles River.

 Tim the Beaver

-Tim the Beaver is the official mascot of MIT, appearing at athletic events, fundraisers, and other occasions.
-The name "Tim" is simply "MIT" spelled backwards.
-A beaver was selected as the MIT mascot because beavers are "nature's engineers"; this decision was made at the Technology Club of New York's annual dinner on January 17, 1914.
-President Richard Maclaurin proposed the beaver.
-The sports teams at MIT often choose to feature Tim as their mascot, and go by the name "The Engineers".
+The beaver is the official mascot of MIT, appearing at athletic events, fundraisers, and other occasions.
+A beaver was selected as the MIT mascot because beavers are "nature's engineers".
+This decision was made at the Technology Club of New York's annual dinner on January 17, 1914 upon proposal by President Richard Maclaurin.
+The beaver's name, "Tim", was given by 1985; it is "MIT" spelled backwards.
+The sports teams at MIT often choose to feature Tim the Beaver as their mascot, and go by the name "The Engineers".